Shopify SEO guide: detailed tips on Shopify store optimization

 9. Write and publish blog posts

-Start blogging by researching the keywords that your target audience is interested in and craft content based on such topics.
+Before you start blogging, you should research the keywords that your target audience is interested in and craft content based on such topics.

 To get the most out of your blog, make sure you write articles relevant to your products.
 This will help you upsell your services or products to readers who are already looking for a specific solution.